waltmann1/CGBuilder/docs/example_docs/setup/basics.md

 ### Code of Conduct

-The testproject repository ships with a premade Code of Conduct (`/CODE_OF_CONDUCT.md`) that is obtained from the [Contributor Covenant](https://www.contributor-covenant.org/).
+The CGBuilders repository ships with a premade Code of Conduct (`/CODE_OF_CONDUCT.md`) that is obtained from the [Contributor Covenant](https://www.contributor-covenant.org/).
 Of course, you can feel free to keep or change this as you see fit, but it is often a good idea to have a code of conduct for public repositories.